FAQs for staff

 How do I access SET reports?

 Course and teacher evaluation reports will be available shortly after the close of the evaluation period.
 These reports are generated by the SET system.
 Reports are available through the 'SET Reports' menu item in any Canvas course page, or an emailed link to a specific report.
+You can also access the reports directly via the SET portal.

 Why is my individual SET Report 'greyed out' in the Dashboard?